(Send all E-Headliner information to EHeadliner@aol.com.)

 DID YOU KNOW ABOUT BACKGROUND CHECKS?

 Did you know that the District Resource Center can run background checks for church employees and volunteers?
 Completing background checks for those persons who work with minors or volunteer regularly is a good practice to start and maintain.
 Congregations looking to hire new staff who will be interacting with minors, operating church vehicles, or managing funds, need to seriously consider having a background check run on applicants.
-Each check costs only $17.00.
-To learn more or request an authorization form for a background check, contact Tabitha (540) 362-1816 or <firstname.lastname@example.org>.
+Each check costs only $15.00.
+To learn more or request an authorization form for a background check, contact the office (540) 362-1816.

 NEW COMMUNITY PROJECT LEARNING TOURS FOR 2018